Arnab-batsy/To-Do-List/README.md

 # To-Do List Application

-Created using React.js and Vite.
+Created using React.js and Vite. <br>

--Add the list items in the input.
+-Add the list items in the input.<br>
 -Click the Listed items to mark them as 'done' and delete them.